simula/datasets.simula.no/datasets/ecc-dataset.md

     @article{svennevik2021prediction,
-      title={Prediction of cloud fractional cover using machine learning}, author={Svennevik, Hanna and Riegler, Michael A and Hicks, Steven and Storelvmo, Trude and Hammer, Hugo L}, journal={Big Data and Cognitive Computing},
+      title={Prediction of cloud fractional cover using machine learning}, author={
+        Svennevik, Hanna and Riegler, Michael A and Hicks, Steven and Storelvmo, Trude and Hammer, Hugo L
+      },
+      journal={Big Data and Cognitive Computing},
       volume={5},
       number={4},